 Sitting down and figuring out your timings is high priority.

 4. For the general paper, get with the news

-You’ll find detailed suggestions on how to approach the general paper in my article “CIoL Diploma in Translation: Focus on Exam Paper 1 General”.
-Paper 1 is a journalistic text.
-The subject matter is normally taken from a leading publication in a Spanish-speaking country, sometimes El País.
-The publication is regularly from the spring/summer period.
+You’ll find detailed suggestions on how to approach the general paper in this article all about Unit 1 of the DipTrans exam.
+Unit 1 is a journalistic text.
+The subject matter is normally taken from a leading publication in the source-language country.
+For Spanish to English, this is often El País.
+For French to English, Le Monde is a good source.
+The articles are often taken from a few months before the exam date.
 So, familiarise yourself with the news during that time.

 For the English side of things, read a few good opinion articles every two weeks.
 Be observant while you read.
 Aim to learn the vocabulary and style the journalists are using so you can replicate it.

 5. Make decisions about the different areas of style you might get tested on

 Look over past papers and make a list of areas of style that you may get tested on in the different papers.
 Every two weeks, research one of them and decide what you will do in the exam if the area gets tested.

 Examples include punctuating newspaper quotes, title case, when to capitalise job titles, punctuating dialogue, punctuating academic quotes and punctuating lists.
 Make your own document summarising the style you intend to follow so you can use it for reference in the exam.
 See our recommended style guides and other resources for the exam.